 I love my Dad, and hang out with him all the time.
 Since COVID, he works in the studio, so I get to help him with client calls, and financial analysis.

 I’m Tewy.
 Named for the movie Ratatouille.
-The word, Touille was going to be too difficult to spell at the vet clinic, so my name is spelled, T-E-W-Y. I look a little like Harold-of-God.
-I live in the studio with Bea and Louie Blue Eyes.
+The word, Touille was going to be too difficult to spell at the vet clinic, so my name is spelled, T-E-W-Y. I look a little like the Zen Master, Harold-of-God.
+I live in the studio with Bea.
+My nickname is Professor Tewtsbury.

-I spend a lot of time playing and napping with Louie Blue Eyes.
+When Louie lived with us, before moving to a new farm home, we spent a lot of time playing and napping together.
 Our day is spent hiding behind things and jumping out at Bea, or chasing each other through the studio.

 Since I decided to come inside and be a house cat, life is much better.
 Bea and I snuggle most days.
 Cat naps are better in soft donut beds with buddies.